vsivsi/meteor-job-collection/README.md

 ### `jobResume(ids, options)`
 #### Resumes (unpauses) a job in the job collection, returns it to the `waiting` state

-* `ids` -- an Id or array of Ids to remove from server
+* `ids` -- an Id or array of Ids to resume on server

     `ids: Match.OneOf(Match.Where(validId), [ Match.Where(validId) ])`